mohd2sh/CleanArchitecture-DDD-CQRS/README.md

 # Clean Architecture DDD CQRS Template

-A production-ready template demonstrating Clean Architecture, Domain-Driven Design (DDD), and CQRS principles in .NET 8.
+A ready template demonstrating Clean Architecture, Domain-Driven Design (DDD), and CQRS principles in .NET 8.
 This template provides a solid foundation for building maintainable, testable, and scalable applications.

-## Overview
+## Introduction

 This template implements a **Computerized Maintenance Management System (CMMS)** - a domain that manages work orders, asset maintenance, and technician assignments.
 The CMMS domain is perfect for demonstrating DDD patterns because it has: